ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.md

 below), you can then access it through the HTTPS URL that ngrok gives you.
 Note that it is very important to use the HTTPS URL, *not* the HTTP URL.

+### Localtunnel

-An alternative to `ngrok` is [`localtunnel`](https://github.com/localtunnel/localtunnel), which lets you use the same subdomain every time.
+An alternative to Ngrok is [localtunnel](https://github.com/localtunnel/localtunnel), which works similarly to Ngrok but allows you to use the same domain every time.
+For example:

 ```bash
 $ lt --port 5000 --subdomain my-amazing-rocket2